sfwon17/Cardiorespiratory-function-as-a-non-invasive-biomarker-for-Detecting-Seizures-with-AI/README.md

 - Keras

 ## Overview
 The task is to create a seizure detection algorithm that can detect seizure and non-seizure segment using EEG and cardiorespiratory data such as ECG, EMG, THO and Air-flow.
 The goal was to improve the result produced in the initial stage.
-Additional steps such as feature engineering,extraction and selection, pre-processing and metrics evaluation were taken.
+Additional steps such as feature engineering, extraction and selection, pre-processing and metrics evaluation were taken.

 ## Explanation
 Run pre-processing.py and features_generation.py in that order and will produce 3 files which are training, validation and testing set.
 Please look at the subfolders for different models used for the prediction.
 Dataset were run on batches because of memory limitation and will not affect the final result of a model significantly.
 The final models especially traditional models might not be the best or ideal model in this scenario, but it will hopefully provide additional insight of how extracting features helps in improving the performance of the prediction.